Lane in Blazor Diagram Component

 Lane

-• The Header property of the lane allows you to textually describe the lane and to customize the appearance of the description.
+• Use the Header property to describe the lane and customize the header appearance.

-• The size of the lane header can be controlled by using the Width and Height properties of the header.
+• Control the size of the lane header using the header Width and Height properties.

-The following code example explains how to define a lane header and its customization.
+The following code example shows how to define and customize a lane header.

 @using Syncfusion.Blazor.Diagram